 Debbie Larson received her BA from the University of Pennsylvania, where she studied economics and mathematics.
 She worked for many years as an economic analyst and as a network and computer support specialist.
 More recently, she worked as an outreach educator for RiverQuest.
 She is a member of the Shale and Public Health Committee of the League of Women Voters.

-Scott Smith holds a Masters in English from Pennsylvania State University and a Masters of Fine Arts in Creative Writing from the University of Arizona.
-Scott Smith has worked in the communications field for more than 20 years.
+Scott Smith holds an MA in English from Pennsylvania State University and an MFA in creative writing from the University of Arizona.
+Scott has worked in the communications field for more than 20 years.
 Most recently, he was employed as a communications specialist and public relations coordinator at the Federal Home Loan Bank of Pittsburgh, where he worked extensively on promoting affordable housing programs.

-Sherry Van Lange received her Medical Degree from the University of Guyana and her Masters in Public Health from Southern Connecticut State University (SCSU).
+Sherry Van Lange received her medical degree from the University of Guyana and her MPH from Southern Connecticut State University (SCSU).
 During her time as a doctor in the Caribbean, she developed a passion for environmental and public health.
 While at SCSU, she conducted community-based opioid research and completed a thesis paper about predictors of opioid prescribing practices.
 As a graduate student, she began working with EHP on the Safety Assessment of Siting Large Shale Gas Compressor Stations in Residential Neighborhoods in New York State.
 She continues to work with EHP as a data analyst after graduating from the MPH program.

-Beth Weinberger, MPH, PhD – Research and Communications Specialist
+Beth Weinberger, MPH, PhD – Director of Research and Policy

-Beth Weinberger received her Masters in Public Health from the University of Michigan and a PhD in Political Science from Yale University.
+Beth Weinberger received her MPH from the University of Michigan and PhD in political science from Yale University.
 She began her career in direct service maternal-child health but has since focused primarily on research and consulting.
-Ms. Weinberger was a research associate at Yale University’s Institution for Social & Policy Studies where her research focused on civic engagement.
+Beth was a research associate at Yale University’s Institution for Social & Policy Studies where her research focused on civic engagement.
 She has also provided research consulting and freelance writing services for non-profit and other organizations including Environmental and Human Health, Inc., the Community Foundation for Greater New Haven, and Farnam Associates.
-Along with Celia Lewis she has formed the environmental health consulting firm, Thimble Creek Research.
+Along with Celia Lewis, she has formed the environmental health consulting firm, Thimble Creek Research.

 Interns, Graduate Assistants, Fellows